thoughtspot/rest-api-sdk/sdks/typescript/RolesApi.md

 # **updateRole**
 > RoleResponse updateRole(updateRoleRequest)

- Updates a Role.
-Requires cluster Administration or Role Administration privileges.
   Version: 9.5.0.cl or later   Updates the properties of a Role object.
 Available only if [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance.
 To update a Role, the `ROLE_ADMINISTRATION` (**Can manage roles**) privilege is required.

 ### Example